-SOUTHEAST NEW MEXICO COLLEGE BOARD POLICY Section B Policy Number 400 - Executive Leadership and Administration
+Section B - Executive Administration - Policy Number 400 - Executive Leadership and Administration

-- Introduction The College is organized into three major service areas, with the president of the College providing general administrative overall leadership to these three service areas.
-The president may re-assign projects and responsibilities to these three areas as is needed due to changes in funding, College priorities, staffing changes, and other needs.
-The three major service areas of the College consist of the following: Academic Affairs, Business and Finance, and Student Services. - II.
-Executive Leadership Team The President and the Vice Presidents from each service area shall form the Executive Leadership Team.
-The President shall hold regularly scheduled meetings with the Vice Presidents from each service area to provide leadership for all facets of the College and to utilize information from the internal and external community for program assessment and development. - III.
-Vice President of Academic Affairs The Vice President of Academic Affairs is an Executive at the College.
-The Vice President of Academic Affairs serves under the President and has the primary responsibility and authority for the supervision, development, and assessment of all learning programs, instructional delivery, student academic support, faculty and staff, and related activities.
-The Vice President of Academic Affairs serves as the liaison between the President of the College and the faculty and other personnel assigned to academic programs and activities. - IV.
-Vice President of Business and Finance The Vice President of Business and Finance is an Executive at the College.
-The Vice President of Business and Finance, serves under the direction of the President, and has the primary responsibility for the financial and business operations of the College as further defined by the President.
-In addition, the Vice President of Business and Finance oversees the ICT Department, College Bookstore, Facilities, and Human Resources. - V. Vice President of Student Services The Vice President of Student Services is an Executive at the College.
-The Vice President of Student Services serves under the direction of the President, has the primary responsibility for Student Services as defined by the president. - VI.
-Additional Executives The College may, upon recommendation of the President and approval of the Board, establish other Executive Positions.
+- I. Introduction The College is organized into five major service areas, with the president of the College providing general administrative overall leadership to these five service areas.
+The president may re-assign projects and responsibilities to these five areas as is needed due to changes in funding, College priorities, staffing changes, and other needs.
+The five major service areas of the College consist of the following: Academic Affairs, Business and Finance, Student Services, Workforce Development and Community Engagement, and Technology Services and Solutions. - II.
+Executive Leadership Team The President and the Chief Officers from each service area shall form the Executive Leadership Team.
+The President shall hold regularly scheduled meetings with the Chief Officers from each service area to provide leadership for all facets of the College and to utilize information from the internal and external community for program assessment and development. - III.
+Chief Academic Officer The Chief Academic Officer is an Executive at the College.
+The Chief Academic Officer serves under the President and has the primary responsibility and authority for the supervision, development, and assessment of all learning programs, instructional delivery, student academic support, faculty and staff, and related activities.
+The Chief Academic Officer serves as the liaison between the President of the College and the faculty and other personnel assigned to academic programs and activities. - IV.
+Chief Business and Finance Officer The Chief Business and Finance Officer is an Executive at the College.
+The Chief Business and Finance Officer, serves under the direction of the President, and has the primary responsibility for the financial and business operations of the College as further defined by the President.
+In addition, the Chief Business and Finance Officer oversees the College Bookstore, and Facilities. - V. Chief Student Officer The Chief Student Officer is an Executive at the College.
+The Chief Student Officer serves under the direction of the President, and has the primary responsibility for Student Services as defined by the president. - VI.
+Chief Workforce Development and Community Engagement Officer The Chief Workforce Development and Community Engagement Officer is an Executive at the College.
+The Chief Workforce Development and Community Engagement Officer serves under the direction of the President and has primary responsibility for workforce programming, community education, and business and industry partnerships. - VII.
+Chief Information Officer The Chief Information Officer is an Executive at the College.
+The Chief Information Officer serves under the direction of the President and has primary responsibility for campus technology services and solutions.